tfeb/conduit-packages/README.md

 The conduit package noticed the redefinition of a package for which it was a conduit, and changed its exports appropriately.

-The dynamic behaviour of conduit packages is a little fragile: it will work so long as you use the conduits-provided versions of `defpackage`, `export` and so on, but it *won't* work if you use the standard CL ones, either explicity or implicitly, during error recovery say.
+The dynamic behaviour of conduit packages is a little fragile: it will work so long as you use the conduits-provided versions of `defpackage`, `export` and so on, but it *won't* work if you use the standard CL ones, either explicitly or implicitly, during error recovery say.
 If the system gets  in a mess, you can always call `org.tfeb.conduit-packages:recompute-conduits` to recompute everything.
 The dynamic behaviour of conduit packages is meant to be a help for when writing a program, during which process packages often get reorganised fairly frequently: it's not something that should be relied on for production.

 Conduits can export only part of the packages for which they are conduits.
 For instance, perhaps I don't want the `burn-petrol` feature: